Transfer Credit and Credit by Examination

 College Level Examination Program (CLEP)

 The College-Level Examination Program or CLEP provides students of any age with the opportunity to demonstrate college-level achievement through a program of exams in undergraduate college course content.
 Academic credit on the subject examinations is awarded to students who are enrolled at Delta State and who make the scores listed in the CLEP Examination Credit document below.
-Any acceptable CLEP credit as shown below may be used as general education or elective credit.
-The applicability of credit toward degree requirements is determined by the dean and/or department head concerned.
-Students must send CLEP scores to the Office of Academic Affairs, Delta State University, 1008 W Sunflower Rd., Kent Wyatt Hall 228, Cleveland, MS 38733.
-Credit is determined by Academic Affairs and awarded by the Registrar’s Office.
-CLEP testing is available at the DSU Counseling and Testing Center.
-Additional information regarding the same can be found on the following webpage: https://www.deltastate.edu/student-affairs/campus-counseling-center/
+Any acceptable CLEP credit may be used as general education or elective credit.
+The applicability of credit toward degree requirements is determined by the relevant advisor, chair and dean.
+Students must send CLEP scores to the Registrar’s Office, Delta State University, 1003 W Sunflower Rd., Kent Wyatt Hall 152, Cleveland, MS 38733.

 International Baccalaureate Program (IB)

 An International Baccalaureate (IB) official transcript of grades must be sent to the Delta State Registrar’s Office to evaluate, award appropriate college credit, and articulate the specific college course satisfied by the IB exam.
 Students may earn 3 to 14 credit hours, per subject, depending on the subject and score obtained on IB exams.
 Students presenting an IB diploma may receive a minimum of 24 course-specific semester credit hours in the appropriate subject area.
 Students will not receive college credit for any subject area with an examination score lower than 4.
-The following are the Standard Level (SL) and Higher Level (HL) exams approved for course credit.
+The Registrar’s Office will award credit for the Standard Level (SL) and Higher Level (HL) exams as approved by the relevant department chair and dean.

 Cambridge International Exam (CIE)

 Students entering Delta State for the first time may be granted credit for examinations administered by Cambridge International.
 Courses taken as part of the AS level or A level curricula will be considered.
 Students will receive subject area credit with an examination score of E or higher (A*, A, B, C, D, E).
 Grades of CR appear on the transcript for courses in which Cambridge credit is earned.
 These courses do not affect grade-point averages.
 Applicability of such credit to a specific degree is to be determined by the appropriate dean.
-Students who participate in the CIE program may be granted credit as shown in the following document.
+Students who participate in the CIE program may be granted credit as approved by the relevant department chair and dean.

 A student with military service may submit the appropriate military documents and receive credit for military service schools and activities.
-Students must submit an official Joint Services Transcript (JST) or DSST scores to the Registrar’s Office to be evaluated for awarding credit.
+Students must submit an official Joint Services Transcript (JST) or DSST scores to the Registrar’s Office.
+The Registrar’s Office will send the transcripts or scores to the relevant faculty advisor for review for general articulation of credit.
+Any application of courses toward degree requirements must be approved by the relevant chair and dean.
 Recommendations of the American Council on Education are used in determining credit awarded.